Chat with us, powered by LiveChat

 On the left-hand menu of the e-Learning login page (http://elearning.ufl.edu/) there are links to tutorials to get you familiar with the Canvas course management system which houses all the content for our online courses.
 If you need technical assistance during the course, please contact the UF Computing Help Desk.
 You will need your Gator Link ID.
 You can access the UF Help Desk when you log into the e-learning website.
 You can reach them seven days a week (hours vary and they are closed on holidays).

-How are accommodations for students with disabilities handled?
+Are accommodations made for students with disabilities?

 What email address should I use for course communication?